solana-developers/solana-cookbook/docs/gaming/nfts-in-games.md

 ## Customize NFTs with items and traits (Raindrops boots)

-With the [Raindrops Boots program](https://docs.raindrops.xyz/services/boots) you can for example have an adventure character which owns a sword and a helmet.
+With the [Raindrops Boots program](https://docs.raindrops.xyz/services/boots) you can have an adventure character which owns a sword and a helmet.
 When the Character NFT would be sold on a market place the other NFTs it owns would be sold as well.

 The possibilities are pretty much endless.
 (Tutorial coming soon)